wes06/pharus-veniceBienale/README.md

-# pharus-veniceBienale
+# pharus-veniceBiennale

-Fan controller for interactive installation by Studio Pharus at Venice Bienale 2018.
+Fan controller for interactive installation by Studio Pharus at Venice Biennale 2018.